MicrosoftDocs/power-automate-docs/articles/dataverse/get-row-id.md

 ### Select columns

 Sometimes it is necessary to optimize the amount of data retrieved in a flow, especially if you are performing this step inside a loop.
-Instead of retrieving all columns, you can specify which ones you would like to retrieve by entering unique names of those columns separated by commas.
+Instead of retrieving all columns, you can specify which ones you want to retrieve by entering unique names of those columns.
+Separate columns with a comma.

 ### Expand Query